A bathroom and laundry combined is a clever renovation idea

 Can an interior designer help with a laundry renovation?

 In many cases the laundry is a very small room to start with so this can limit the design decisions that can be made.
-Sometimes using an interior designer can help you to utilise the space better as they can custom design the room to suit your needs better.
+Sometimes using an interior designer can help you to utilise the space better as they can custom design the room to suit your needs specifically.
 An interior designer will look at the overall living arrangements and other spaces in the house to work out clever laundry renovation solutions to maximise space usage, light, ventilation and storage.

 Why do laundry renovation quotes vary so much between renovation companies?